imguest24897/CollabVM-AgentKILL/README.md

 ## Can i use it as anti-forkie program in UserVM?
 Yes.
 You can.
 ## Version
-CollabVM AgentKILL - Version 0.2 Beta
+CollabVM AgentKILL - Version 0.3 Final Beta